rodegerdts/Pyalmanac/README.md

 **UPDATE: Apr 2021**

-Internal technical enhancements and minor text changes.
+A double moonrise or moonset on the same day is now highlighted for better legibility.
+Some internal technical enhancements and minor text changes are included.

 ## Requirements